Agathebadia/Agathebadia/README.md

 🧠 ✨ Ember, JavaScript, TypeScript, A11y ✨

-Currently working on: <a href='https://github.com/Agathebadia/bildungsurlaub'>Bildungurlaub documentation</a> - Educational leave in Germany 🇩🇪
+Currently working on <a href='https://github.com/Agathebadia/bildungsurlaub'>Bildungurlaub documentation</a> - Educational leave in Germany 🇩🇪

 Helped translating <a href='https://github.com/DazzlingFugu/ember-fr-guides-source'>Ember Guides to French with the Ember community</a> 🐹🇫🇷